rawlam/cycling-collision-stats/README.md

 * Female drivers might be more cautous than their male counterparts

 **External Characteristics:**
-* Most fatalitis take place on a dry surface, in a single carriageway, with clear weather and ample daylight
+* Most fatalitis take place on a dry surface, in a 30 mph single carriageway, with clear weather and ample daylight